 entities or any others that I work with.

 If there is a misunderstanding about a subject, and the truth will help you be healthier, I will provide details that I hope can help clear up the misunderstanding.
-I will name the names of products and people when I review an issue and sources of information about it.
+I will name the names of people and products when I review an issue.

-However,a critical look at the science confirms that beta carotene does not absorb or convert into vitamin A in the body adequately for most people, therefore beta carotene cannot be relied on to substitute for vitamin A. If you are concerned about the health of your eyes, lungs, bones, skin, immune system or you are pregnant and want to deliver a full-term baby you should consider taking vitamin A as retinol and not rely on beta carotene for your vitamin A needs or you risk a vitamin A deficiency, which can cause serious health problems.
+A critical look at the science confirms that beta carotene does not absorb or convert into vitamin A in the body adequately for most people, therefore beta carotene cannot be relied on to substitute for vitamin A. If you are concerned about the health of your eyes, lungs, bones, skin, immune system or you are pregnant and want to deliver a full-term baby you should consider taking true vitamin A, as retinol, and not rely on beta carotene for your vitamin A needs or you risk a vitamin A deficiency, which can cause serious health problems.

 Another big misunderstanding generated by negative sales tactics from "whole-food-grown-type" vitamin marketers is to say that isolated vitamins are toxic or that the body doesn't recognize them.
 This is silly.
 Click here to read why.